mypolopony/streamer/Readme.md

 #### Updates:

-Attempting enshrine posts in dabase or text, and given the above, comitting the source(s) to version control.
+Attempting to enshrine posts in dabase or text, and given the above, comitting the source(s) to version control.

 #### TODO: